danvergara/dblab/README.md

 ## Overview

-dblab is a fast and lightweight interactive terminal based UI application for PostgreSQL, MySQL and SQLite3, written in Go and works on OSX, Linux and Windows machines.
-Main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL/MySQL/SQLite3 databases.
+dblab is a fast and lightweight interactive terminal based UI application for PostgreSQL, MySQL and SQLite3, written in Go, works on OSX, Linux and Windows machines.
+The main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL/MySQL/SQLite3 databases.

 ## Features

-- Cross-platform support OSX/Linux/Windows 32/64-bit
+- Cross-platform support OSX/Linux/Windows 32/64-bit.
-- Simple installation (distributed as a single binary)
+- Simple installation (distributed as a single binary.)
 - Zero dependencies.

 ## Installation

 > ~~if you need to work with SQLite3, install the CGO enabled binary using the proper bash script listed below.~~
 > The above comment is deprecated and CGO is not needed anymore.
-There will be a single binary capable to deal with all supported clients.
+There will be a single binary capable with dealing with all supported clients.

 ### Homebrew